Spectra’s 10-Step Fulfillment Process

 Step #7: Shipment

-- The inventory management system is initiated and updated.
+- The inventory management system is updated.

 - Shipping is done as expeditiously as possible (distribution speed!)